amireldor/croc.doc/README.txt

-This is docservice "croc.doc", manages named docs for croc.farm on a mongo
+This is what runs croc.farm.
+It is called croc.doc after the docs it manages.

+# backend:

 ## Run it